inulute/perplexity-ai-app/README.md

 <h2>📦 Releases</h2>

-You can download the latest releases for Windows, macOS, and Linux from the release section.
+You can download the latest releases for Windows from the release section.

 <p align="center">
   <p align="center">